 I'm taking an online Ozark class, and the instructor says I need to find a proctor for the exams.
 Can you do that?

 Yes.
-Inform your professor that you would like to take your exams in the LC.
+Inform your professor that you would like to take your exams in the ARC.
 Often, the professor will contact us with the necessary testing information and passwords.
 You'll need to take the test in our testing room, using our computers, during our regular hours.

 I'm taking an online class at another college.
 Can you proctor exams for other schools?